Which is best for your child?

 Saving for your child’s college tuition is more necessary than ever before with tuition rising at an average of 6% a year.
 Parents should be inspired to invest early in either a 529 Plan or Uniform Gift to Minors Act (UGMA) Account.

 What’s the difference?
-CPA and Financial Planner David Cannon explains, “They are different savings vehicles that you can have for your children.
+CPA and Financial Planner David Forbess explains, “They are different savings vehicles that you can have for your children.
 Really, what the differences boil down to are the uses, retractability, eventual transfer rules and tax consequences.”

 To understand completely, let’s first look at each individually.